KitHat/substrate-rbac/design/README.md

 * `assign_role(AccountId, RoleId)` -- adds a role to a user.
 Must check that caller has needed role to provide this access.
 * `revoke_role(AccountId, RoleId)` -- removes a role to a user.
 Must check that caller has needed role to provide this access.
-* `authorize(AccountId, RoleId)` -- checks if a user has this role.
-This is called `authorize` because it is intended to be called from other pallets and for them it is basically an authorization.

 ## Implementation details